Are massage guns worth it? We asked the experts to find out | CNN Underscored

 However, Dr. Jason Wersland, founder and chief wellness officer of Therabody, points out that percussive therapy and vibration therapy aren’t the same.
 “It’s important for people to know there’s a difference between vibration and percussion.
 The body responds differently to each,” he says.
 “Theragun pioneered percussive therapy which is a deeper, more effective mode of recovery and body activation.”

 Dr. Karena Wu, owner and clinical director at ActiveCare Physical Therapy in New York, explains how this therapy works.
 “The rapid percussion really pumps the area and promotes fluid circulation.
 Massage in and of itself is an ‘irritant’ to the muscle, designed to bring blood flow to an area,” she says.
-“If a patient requires a lot of surface area to cover in a session or they really need a quick warm up on the tissues, the massage gun gets used first.”
+“If a patient requires a lot of surface area to cover in a session or they really need a quick warmup on the tissues, the massage gun gets used first.”

 Do massage guns actually work?

-Donald Zerio, a physical therapist at Spear Physical Therapy in New York, explains that massage guns work just like your tried and true foam roller.
+Donald Zerio, a physical therapist at Spear Physical Therapy in New York, explains that massage guns work just like your tried-and-true foam roller.
 “They do work in the same sense that foam rolling works,” he says.
-“It is another method of soft tissue mobilization that provides the benefit of loosening up tight muscle tissue which provides a feeling of relief and provides a short-term improvement in flexibility.”
+“It is another method of soft tissue mobilization that provides the benefit of loosening up tight muscle tissue, which provides a feeling of relief and provides a short-term improvement in flexibility.”

 Ashley Rozek, physical therapist and clinical director at Spear, also says massage guns are a great tool for both recovery and pre-workout.
 However, to get the best use of them, you might want to seek some professional help.
 “I think it is important to come see a physical therapist and learn how to safely and correctly use the gun on your body so you can effectively use it at home,” she says.